 On January 21, 1944, the New York Public Service Commission denied the petition of the companies involved to consolidate as contemplated by the plan.
-The Securities and Exchange Commission on June 19, 1944 denied the application of Buffalo, Niagara and Eastern Power Corp., a subsidiary of Niagara Hudson, for exemption as a holding company from the provisions of the Act insofar as applicable to the provisions of Section 11 (b) (2), and further ordered that Buffalo, Niagara & Eastern change its capitalization by substituting for its outstanding \$1.60 cumulative preferred stock, class A stock and common stock one class of stock, namely, common stock.42 The order further required that appropriate voting rights be extended to the \$5 preferred stock of Buffalo, Niagara & Eastern.
+The Securities and Exchange Commission on June 19, 1944 denied the application of Buffalo, Niagara and Eastern Power Corp., a subsidiary of Niagara Hudson, for exemption as a holding company from the provisions of the Act insofar as applicable to the provisions of Section 11 (b) (2), and further ordered that Buffalo, Niagara & Eastern change its capitalization by substituting for its outstanding \$ 1.60 cumulative preferred stock, class A stock and common stock one class of stock, namely, common stock.
+[Footnote: Holding Company Act Release No. 5115.]
+The order further required that appropriate voting rights be extended to the \$5 preferred stock of Buffalo, Niagara & Eastern.

-10. International Hydroelectric System.
+10. International Hydroelectric System

-Proceedings under Section 11 (b) (2) of the Act involving International Hydroelectric System (IHES) were instituted on June 17, IHES is a Massachusetts trust which owns directly the equity in New England Power Association, also a registered holding company, the equities in Gatineau Power Co., a Canadian public utility company, and in two wholesale electric utilities operating in the United States.
+Proceedings under Section 11 (b) (2) of the Act involving International Hydroelectric System (IHES) were instituted on June 17,1940.
+IHES is a Massachusetts trust which owns directly the equity in New England Power Association, also a registered holding company, the equities in Gatineau Power Co., a Canadian public utility company, and in two wholesale electric utilities operating in the United States.
+On January 17, 1941, the Commission ordered that all of the common stock and all of the class B stock of IHES held by certain trustees for the benefit of International Paper Co., and International Paper & Power Co. be surrendered to IHES for cancellation, the Commission having found such stocks to be of no value.
+[Footnote: 8 S.E.C.
+485.]
+On June 18, 1941, this order was complied with by the trustees and the class B and common stocks were thereafter cancelled.

-On January 17, 1941, the Commission ordered that all of the common stock and all of the class B stock of IHES held by certain trustees for the benefit of International Paper Co., and International Paper & Power Co. be surrendered to IHES for cancellation, the Commission having found such stocks to be of no value.43 On June 18, 1941, this order was complied with by the trustees and the class B and common stocks were thereafter cancelled.
+On July 21, 1942, IHES itself was ordered to liquidate and dissolve, the Commission finding that IHES performed no useful function and constituted an unnecessary complexity in. the system.
+[Footnote: Holding Company Act Release No. 3679.]

-On July 21, 1942, IHES itself was ordered to liquidate and dissolve. the Commission finding that IHES performed no useful function and constituted an unnecessary complexity in the system.44
+On March 17, 1943, the Commission, pursuant to Section 11. (b) (2), ordered that Massachusetts Utilities Associates Common Voting Trust be liquidated and dissolved and that Rhode Island Public Service Co., Massachusetts Utilities Associates, Massachusetts Power & Light Associates and North Boston Lighting Properties be eliminated as subholding companies in the New England Power Association and IHES system.
+[Footnote: Holding Company Act Release No. 4168.]

-On March 17, 1943, the Commission, pursuant to Section 11 (b) (2), ordered that Massachusetts Utilities Associates Common Voting Trust be liquidated and dissolved and that Rhode Island Public Service Co., Massachusetts Utilities Associates, Massachusetts Power & Light Associates and North Boston Lighting Properties be eliminated as subholding companies in the New England Power Association and IHES system.
-45 dissolution of IHES and asking the court to remand the proceedings to the Commission for further investigation of certain alleged rights of action of IHES against International Paper Co.
+Paul H. Todd, a stockholder and director of IHES, filed petitions on September 19, 1942, and December 20, 1942, in the United States Circuit Court of Appeals for the Sixth Circuit, for the review of the Commission's order of July 21, 1942, directing the liquidation and dissolution of IHES and asking the court to remand the proceedings to the Commission for further investigation of certain alleged rights of action of IHES against International Paper Co.
 The Commission contended that dissolution was the appropriate action in the light of the applicable statutory standards and that the alleged claims against Paper Co. would be fully explored, but that such exploration was not a necessary prerequisite to the issuance of the dissolution order.
 IHES intervened in the review proceeding and supported the validity of the Commission's order.
 The court denied the application to adduce additional evidence and dismissed the petition for review, thereby sustaining the Commission's order.
+[Footnote: 137 F. 475 (C.C.A.
+6, 1943).